 What Is Form I-130?
 Instructions, Filing Fee, and Petition for Alien Relative

-The processes for (1) an individual to enter the U.S and (2) one of their relatives to enter the U.S. require different forms.
-Even if an individual successfully performs an adjustment of status for lawful permanent residence, they will still need to file a petition for their relatives to enter the country on legal terms.
+The processes for an individual and one of their relatives to enter the United States require different forms.
+Even if an individual successfully obtains an adjustment of status for lawful permanent residence, they will still need to file Form I-130, Petition for Alien Relative, for their relatives to enter the country legally.

-Form I-130, Petition for Alien Relative
+I-130 Form, Petition for Alien Relative

 Form I-130 Instructions

-If you do not live in the U.S. and wish to file an I-130 petition, you can file online or at the USCIS Lockbox in Dallas.
+If you do not live in the U.S. and wish to file an I-130 form, you can file online or at the USCIS Lockbox in Dallas.
 Depending on your circumstances, you may also be able to file at the nearest U.S. Embassy.
 USCIS will reject your petition if all sections are not properly completed.

 What Documents Should I Include in My Form I-130 Petition?